TheBasicMind/GKGameSessionTestRig/README.md

 - If a player creates a new game, saves data to it and then requests the session URL, the user can no longer save to the game session until another player has joined.

 - When another player joins, there will be a false positive about the first player exiting the session.
 I suspect what is going on here is to do with the transition from the private to the public iCloud database.
 That the private database is copied to the public, but that the public can't be saved to until there are multiple users.
 And that the initial user is unsbsribed from the private database and resubscribed to the public as the change is made.
 Just a guess.

+- If a player creates a new game, saves data to it and then requests the session URL, then another player joings the game, if the first player (the owner) deletes the session, the second player will still be able to save to the session, and there will be no error reported.
+However if either player requests to load the sessions he/she is a member of, the game session will no longer be in the list

 ## Notes and Limitations